mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 #--> RIxxNxG
 ```

+The `Removed()` function generates a new string, leaving the original object unchanged.

+This is similar to expressing an action in the *past participle*, where the action has *already* been completed, and the object is now merely being referenced.

+For instance, when you say "The object has been *removed*," the action of removal happened in the past, and the word **"removed"** serves as a *descriptor*, drawing attention to the object's *current* state *without* altering its essence.

-The `Removed()` function creates a new string while preserving the original object—much like describing the result of an action in the *past participle* form without changing the subject.
+This analogy emphasizes how the `Removed()` function doesn't modify the original object, just like the *past participle describes an event that has occurred without changing the core subject*.

 ## Function Negative Form: Intuitive Logical Negations